qliu95114/demystify/network/tshark_samples.md

 # Using Tshark to dump Packet details into TEXT format

-Everyday while I am working with Network trace, there are many scenerios
+Every day while I am working with network traces, there are many scenarios:
-- Share the trace analyze details with colleage, use screenshot (PrtScr or FastStone capture) is one way, but not very friend for email or MarkDown edit.
+- Sharing the trace analysis details with colleagues can be done using screenshots (PrtScr or FastStone capture), but this is not very friendly for email or MarkDown editing.
-- Work with super large PCAP file to get useful insight, but filter in Wireshark is very slow
+- Working with very large PCAP files to gain useful insights can be slow, as filters in Wireshark take time to process.
-- Work with many(1000+) PCAP files to apply same filter to get useful insight, combine pcap into one file could help but will hit the second limitation above.
+- Working with many (1000+) PCAP files to apply the same filter to gain useful insights can be difficult; combining the PCAP files into one file might help, but this can lead to the second limitation mentioned above.
+- Working with trace and try to generate insight of request per seconds.

-Today, I introduce some ideas to leverage tshark work with PCAP file(s).
+Today, I would like to introduce some ideas to leverage tshark for working with PCAP file(s).

 ## Sample One - Expand TCP Details of one specific Frame
 ``` bash